The-alpha-male/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12 prints all possible combinations of two letters, except oo

-13  prints a number with two decimal places, followed by a new line.
+13  prints a number with two decimal places, followed by a new line

+14 decimal-to-hexadecimal